elamont174/prismtheatre/README.md

 The site was deployed to GitHub pages.
 This is done as follows:

 - Navigate to the GitHub repository
-- Click on the 'Settings' tab on the navigation bar.
+- Click on the 'Settings' tab on the top navigation bar.
 - Click on 'Pages' on the left navigation menu
 - Ensure the 'Source' is set to 'Deploy from a Branch'
 - Ensure the 'Branch' is set to 'Main'